 To access our complete database, purchase the US Equities Researcher Dataset and analyze the historical returns of almost ten thousand public US companies.
-The dataset provides adjusted share prices (total returns) on a monthly level of 9,334 individual public companies.
-The dataset provides also market capitalizations, P/E ratios & GICS sector classifications of the companies so you can analyze the market returns by size, valuation & sector.
+The dataset provides adjusted share prices (total returns) on a monthly level of 9,480 individual US companies.
+The dataset provides also market capitalizations & GICS sector classifications of the companies so you can analyze the market returns by size & sector.
 Examine a sample dataset from here.

 The outstanding common shares are taken from the SEC quarterly (10-Q/K) reports of the companies.
 This number is not fixed but keeps fluctuating when public firms are issuing more, buying back and sometimes splitting their shares.
 For majority of the companies, one of the quarters will end on 31st Dec.
 But some companies are using a fiscal year that differs from a calendar year and they might not have a quarter that ends on December.
 For these firms, the outstanding shares are taken from a quarter that ends on October or November.